-The Flying Humanist
+The Flying Celebrant

 Unlike a church or register office wedding, the words are not laid down in a book.
 Every element in the ceremony is unique to you: the vows you exchange, the declarations you make, the involvement – direct or indirect – of the people who mean the most to you, the readings, the music, the symbolic acts.